 Asthma can be life-threatening, and people with this condition should take any medications that their doctor prescribes and attend appointments as they recommend.

 Essentials oils may be a helpful treatment, but people should always consult a doctor before using them and be aware that oils may not be suitable for children.

 It is particularly crucial to check with a doctor before using oils during pregnancy.

 Other treatments for asthma

-- Anti-inflammatories: Commonly referred to as corticosteroids or steroids, these reduce the swelling and mucus inside the airways
+Anti-inflammatories: Usually corticosteroids or steroids, these reduce the swelling of the airways.